-Andy Pennock is a Lecturer at the Taubman Center for Public Policy and American Institutions, where he teaches and advises in the MPA, MPP and undergraduate curricula.
-Pennock teaches courses in statistics, policy analysis, cost-benefit analysis, program evaluation and comparative public policy.
+Andy Pennock is teaches and advises in the MPA, MPP and undergraduate curricula.
+Pennock teaches courses in statistics, policy analysis, cost-benefit analysis, program evaluation, and comparative public policy.

 Pennock's research examines public policy in the global economy as well as the scholarship of teaching and learning.
-His work has been published in Perspectives on Politics and PS: Political Science & Politics.
-Pennock received multiple teaching awards while at UNC, including the Tanner Teaching Assistant Award for Excellence in Undergraduate Teaching from the Chancellor and the Student Undergraduate Teaching and Staff Award (SUTSA) from the UNC undergraduate student body.
-He is a Junior Faculty Teaching Fellow at the Sheridan Center for Teaching and Learning at Brown.
+His work has been published in Perspectives on Politics, Economics & Politics, and PS: Political Science & Politics.
+Pennock received multiple teaching awards while at UNC, including the Tanner Teaching Assistant Award for excellence in undergraduate teaching from the Chancellor and the Student Undergraduate Teaching and Staff Award from the UNC undergraduate student body.
+He was a 2012-2013 junior faculty teaching fellow at the Sheridan Center for Teaching and Learning at Brown.